justin2004/slimv_box/README.md

 - run "vv"

+    - the first time you do this it will need to download the image from docker hub

 - now you should be in the container and vim should be running inside tmux

 - either create a new file ":e newfile.lisp" or open an existing one ":e oldfile.lisp"